 Guiding Principles

-The UNF Community is committed to fostering a learning environment that is safe and conducive to academic inquiry, a productive campus life and thoughtful study and discourse.
+The UNF Community is committed to fostering a learning environment that is safe and conducive to academic inquiry, a productive campus life, and thoughtful study and discourse.
 The student conduct program is committed to an educational and developmental process that balances the interests of individual students with the interests of the University community.

 The student conduct process at UNF is not intended to punish students; rather, it exists to protect the interests of the community and to challenge those whose behavior is not in accordance with the University’s policies and regulations.
-Sanctions are intended to challenge students’ moral and ethical decision-making and to help them bring their behavior into accord with our community expectations.
+Sanctions are intended to develop students’ decision-making and to help them bring their behavior into accord with our community expectations.
 When a student’s behavior conflicts with community expectations, the student conduct process may determine that the student should no longer share in the privilege of participating in this community.

 A community exists on the basis of shared values and principles.
 At UNF, students are expected to uphold and abide by standards of conduct that form the basis of the Student Code of Conduct, as mentioned above.